pesama/covid19-cuttable-mask/README.md

 To use the mask, wrap the straps around your head, and use the **F** connectors from each strap to link both straps together.
 Pass the left strap through the three holes on the right strap, for full protection.
 Then, grab a strap's end with each hand, and pull firmly, but not too hard.
 The straps should adjust further, leaving the mask fixed in your head.

 ![Attaching straps to each other](/static/assembled-straps.png)

-## How much do they cost?

-We could buy 100 sheets for about 10€.
-At large scale, each mask takes about 1.8 sheets.
-This results in a material cost estimation of roughly 18 cents.

-With domestic settings, we calculated it takes, in average, 3 minutes to manipulate the materials and run quality checks on the pieces - all pieces that show imperfections on structural parts **must not be used**.
-Assembly time is not included, and should take between 3 and 5 minutes apiece.

-We are manufacturing masks using our available materials, and putting our labor time and machine hours completely for free.
-However, there's only so much material we have available or that we can purchase with our personal money.
-Hence, we accept donations of materials that we could use for manufacturing, as well as cash donations for purchasing them ourselves.
-If you like this initiative, you can donate here.